-- (ii) Faculty may at the time of hire negotiate an agreement for consideration for tenure and promotion with less than a full six (6) years of probationary service at the University.
-The faculty member will be considered for tenure and promotion according to the terms in his/her offer of employment unless he/she requests to extend the probation period to no more than a full six (6) years of probationary period at the University. - 4.2 Associate Professor.
+- 4.2 Associate Professor.
 A doctorate or terminal degree appropriate to the appointment, and six (6) or more years of successful professional experience are normally required.
 Faculty appointed at the rank of tenure-track associate professor must be evaluated for tenure in the third year.
 If tenure is not granted, notification must be given by March 1 of the third year and a one (1) year terminal appointment will be granted. - 4.3 Full Professor.
 A doctorate or terminal degree appropriate to the appointment, and ten (10) years of successful professional experience are normally required.
 Faculty appointed at the rank of tenure-track full professor must be evaluated for tenure in the second year.
-If tenure is not granted, notification must be given by March 1 of the second year and a one (1) year terminal appointment will be granted.

-4.4 Professional Librarians.
+If tenure is not granted, notification must be given by March 1 of the second year and a one (1) year terminal appointment will be granted. - 4.4 Professional Librarians. - 4.4.1 The professional library staff shall have faculty status and equivalent rank, but contract appointments may differ from those of other University faculty in length of appointment (up to twelve (12) months/year), salary and vacation periods in accordance with the needs of the University and the normal practices of the profession.